microsoft/tm-file-parser/README.md

 ## TMFileParser

-TMFileParser is .NET core(Curretly .NET core 5.0) class library published as a nuget package.
+TMFileParser is .NET core(Currently .NET core 5.0) class library published as a nuget package.
 The NuGet package can be consumed from NuGet.org .

 ### Features